layervault/api/18_Files.md

     None

 #### Arguments
 The :organization_name, :project, :folder_path and :file_name are required in the call URL.
+A POST parameter ```:md5``` is required and must match the MD5 of the file to be deleted.

 #### Returns